Subal Kumbhakar

 Subal C. Kumbhakar is an Indian born American economist.
 He is a Distinguished Research Professor of Economics at Binghamton University.
-He was awarded Doctor Honoris Causa, 1997, Gothenburg University, Sweden.
+He was awarded Doctor Honoris Causa, 1997, University of Gothenburg, Sweden.
 He is a fellow of Journal of Econometrics, distinguished author of Journal of Applied Econometrics, co-editor of the Social Science Citation Index journal Empirical Economics, coauthor of a highly cited book on Stochastic Frontier Analysis.
 He is associated with the University of Stavanger, Norway and Inland School of Business and Social Sciences, Lillehammer, Norway.
 He advises Oxera Consulting LLP Oxford, UK on regulatory performance measures.
 He is internationally known for his research on efficiency and productivity.
 His models on efficiency and productivity are used by researchers worldwide.

 Academic career

 Subal received his Ph.D. in economics from the University of Southern California in 1986.
 His main area of research is on econometric estimation of efficiency and productivity using Stochastic Frontier Approach.
 He has formulated a variety of panel data models to measure efficiency, which are applied by researchers and practitioners all over the world.
 His recent works include estimating green productivity and environmental efficiency.
 He also researched on economics.
 His current research includes productivity measurement.

 Subal is currently a co-editor of Empirical Economics.
 He has also been serving as a Board of Editors and/or associate editors of Journal of Productivity Analysis since 1998, Technological Forecasting and Social Change: An International Journal since 1991, Journal of Regulatory Economics since 2015, Macroeconomics and Finance in Emerging Market Economies since 2007, Applied Econometrics since 2016, Ecos de Economia: A Latin American Journal of Applied Economics since 2016.

 Subal is a co-author of the books Stochastic Frontier Analysis (2000) with Knox Lovell, and A Practitioner's Guide to Stochastic Frontier Analysis (2015) with H-J Wang and A Horncastle, both published by the Cambridge University Press.